 Prescriptions

-Some patients need medicines over a prolonged period of time and these can be authorised for repeat prescription by the doctor.
-If so, a record is kept on our computer systems so that you may request further supplies.
+Some patients need medicines for a prolonged period, and our clinicians can authorise repeat prescriptions for these.
+If so, a record is kept on our computer systems so that you can ask for additional supplies when needed.

-We offer you the opportunity for you to request repeat prescriptions online.
-If you would like to access our SystmOnline repeat prescription service, please email cranborne.reception@dorsetgp.nhs.uk with a photo or scan of your ID (driving license preferably as it has address) and then the Practice will email back the log in details.
+If you would like to register for a SystmOnline account, please email cranborne.reception@dorsetgp.nhs.uk with a photo or scan of your ID (driving license preferably as it has address) and then the Practice will email back the log in details.

 Parents or an adult with parental responsibility can obtain their child's username and password so that they can order repeat prescriptions on behalf of the child concerned.
 However, from the age of 16 years old an individual is deemed to be a "young adult" and will be able to obtain their own username and password.
 This is to enable a young adult to choose if they want to consult a doctor independently and confidentially.